sarapapi/hearing2translate/manifests/acl6060-long/README.md

 2. The manifests are already provided.
 You do not need to regenerate them.

 ## Expected Output
-The process produces 5 audio files and 7 En-to-X manifest files.
-Target translations are available for German, French, Portuguese, and Chinese.
+The process produces 5 audio files for 4 En-to-X manifest files (German, French, Portuguese, and Chinese).

 ```
 .